spacetelescope/stsci-package-template/README.md

 Where to find examples of how to use this package
 -------------------------------------------------
-If you choose to build documentation on `Readthedocs <https://readthedocs.org/>`_, you should update the .rtd-environment.yml file to include all of your package dependencies.
+If you choose to build documentation on [Readthedocs](https://readthedocs.org/), you should update the .rtd-environment.yml file to include all of your package dependencies.
 Some basic ones are already included.

 Testing Information
 -------------------
-The included .travis.yml file is a basic structure to run testing on `Travis-CI <https://docs.travis-ci.com/>`_, replace occurances of "packagename" with the name of your software and add basic tests to the packagename/tests/ directory.
+The included .travis.yml file is a basic structure to run testing on [Travis-CI](https://docs.travis-ci.com/), replace occurances of "packagename" with the name of your software and add basic tests to the packagename/tests/ directory.
 There is a very basic example test in place already.

 Contributing Code, Documentation, or Feedback